olrea/openai-cpp/README.md

 However, you still might have difficulties handling libcurl where CMake throws `Could NOT find CURL (missing: CURL_LIBRARY CURL_INCLUDE_DIR)`.
 You can try to follow one the 2 ways proposed by the the Curl [Install Curl on Windows](https://everything.curl.dev/get/windows).

-One another ways to solve this is to grab the curl version for Windows [here](https://curl.se/windows/), copy the content of `include` in appropriate folders available visible in your PATH (e.g. if in your Git installation `[...]/Git/mingw64/include/`).
+Another way to solve this is to grab the curl version for Windows [here](https://curl.se/windows/), copy the content of `include` in appropriate folders available visible in your PATH (e.g. if in your Git installation `[...]/Git/mingw64/include/`).
 You also need to grab the `curl.lib` and the `libcurl.dll` files from [here](https://dl.dropboxusercontent.com/s/jxwohqax4e2avyt/libcurl-7.48.0-WinSSL-zlib-x86-x64.zip?dl=0) and copy them in appropriate folders (e.g. if in your Git installation `[...]/Git/mingw64/lib/`).